ElenaCKay/deploying_and_automating/README.md

 1. In the mongod.conf file, change the bind IP from 127.0.0.1 to 0.0.0.0 to allow outside connections.
 Note that this change is for testing purposes only.

-2. Check if MongoDB is running using sudo systemctl status mongod.
+2. Check if MongoDB is running using `sudo systemctl status mongod`.

-3. Start MongoDB using sudo systemctl start mongod.
+3. Start MongoDB using `sudo systemctl start mongod`.

-4. Enable MongoDB to start on boot using sudo systemctl enable mongod.
+4. Enable MongoDB to start on boot using `sudo systemctl enable mongod`.

 These steps can be seen in the db_script.md file. /scripts/db_script.md